 This paper is a reflection on the operation dubbed Neglect in Sportiche (2016).
 Neglect is an interface operation - applicable at both LF and PF - that "neglects" copies, or, in other words, makes them fail to be interpreted by the interfaces.
-This is not obviously different from the deletion of a copy at an interface, as envisioned in Chomsky (1993).
-The concept can also be found under the name distributed deletion in Fanselow and Ćavar (2002) and under the name scattered deletion in Bošković (2015).
+This is indistinguishable from the deletion of a copy at an interface, as envisioned in Chomsky (1993), Hornstein (1995), Bobaljik (2002); Sportiche crucially constrained it with the Principle of Full interpretation and how to exploit it to account for argument-adjunct asymmetries in reconstruction (see later in the introduction and section 2.2).
+The concept of neglecting different parts of different copies at different interfaces can also be found under the name distributed deletion in Fanselow and Ćavar (2002) and under the name scattered deletion in Bošković (2015).
 The purpose of this paper is to argue that the kind of approach that is known as Neglect doesn't have explanatory power.
 To that end, in this introduction, I will summarize why Neglect is needed and how Neglect works, pivoting on the notion of reconstruction feeding Binding Theoretic considerations.
 Once this is done, the remainder of the paper will be devoted to arguing why I believe this approach doesn't work.
 Therefore, let's begin with the following statement of Condition A of the Binding Theory in (1).